sachiniyer/cheap_portable_k3s/info.md

 would avoid keeping your nodes in restrictive networks, as this means that they use the Relay servers as little as possible and you have faster speeds.

+## Klipper

+This is somewhat standard, but I use klipper (or servicelb) as the bare metal load balancer for this project.
+This sits on the tailscale magicDNS and works perfectly to distribute traffic accross the nodes.
+I also have multiple targets in the nginx config so that traffic is somewhat balanced from there as well.
+If one machine goes down, theoretically traffic should be forwarded to the node that is up and everything should proceed as normal (this has happened once - and to my surprise everything worked as expected).